sahib/misc/thinkfastandslow/slides.typ

 - Illusion of explanatory Depth: You might feel like you understood.
 - Availability heuristic: You only see the problems you know of.

+General tip: Don't let AI suggest you something, use AI to validate the thoughts you already made.
   ```)
   = Explanation